 Opponents to the bill claimed it was essentially an expansion of gambling and would not serve the state or its residents.
 Those in support of the bill noted that Colonial Downs has been idle since 2014 and that a recent offer from an outside group to buy and reopen the track is dependent on the track being authorized to install gaming machines.

 The online fantasy industry has exploded in recent years across the US.
 Surprisingly, most states have no problem whatsoever with online fantasy sports betting.
 Many people look at it as the natural extension of traditional fantasy leagues that have been around for years.

 The Fantasy Sports Trade Association estimated that more than 41 million North Americans would participate in some form of fantasy league this year alone.
 Most of those people are still doing it the traditional way with their friends in the real world, but online fantasy is growing quickly.

-In 2016, Virginia formally legalized daily fantasy sports contests.
-The Fantasy Contests Act was signed into law by Governor Terry McAullife in February of that year with the intent of protecting consumers and bringing oversight to the industry.
+Virginia formally legalized daily fantasy sports contests in 2016.
+The Fantasy Contests Act was signed into law by Governor Terry McAuliffe in February of that year with the intent of protecting consumers and bringing oversight to the industry.
 The bill requires from operators the following:

 - Register with the state and pay a $50,000 registration fee

 - Prevent anyone under 18 from participating

 - Prevent employees from competing in real money contests and sharing confidential information

 - Provide a self-exclusion mechanism for customers